Trump expected to order temporary ban on refugees

 "These men, women and children can no longer afford to wait."

-The deal followed agreement by Australia in September to join a U.S.-led program to resettle refugees from Guatemala, Honduras and El Salvador as part of its annual intake.
+The deal followed agreement by Australia in September to join a U.S.-led programme to resettle refugees from Guatemala, Honduras and El Salvador as part of its annual intake.

 Australia's tough border security laws mandate that asylum seekers intercepted trying to reach the country by boat go for processing to detention camps on PNG's Manus island and Nauru.